Foothill Family Service Visa Sponsorship Jobs USA

 - Drives to clients’ home, school, community or Agency offices to provide field-based services to clients and families as assigned and based on the families’ needs and availability.

-- Assists in monitoring the children and families to ensure child safety.
+- Monitors children and families to ensure child safety and is available 24/7 for crisis response.

 - Provides care or services to minors or comes into contact with minors as part of their job duties.